valdinijan/2020_gap8/README.md

 Custom implementation in PULP-OS, without using autotiler.
 Each core works on its 1/8 of the matrix.

 ### 2020_gap8/mat_mult/
 Custom implementation in PULP-OS, without using autotiler.
 Job between cores is divided along the rows of matrix 1.
+Also contains convolution applied to multiplication result.

 ### 2020_gap8/mat_add_at2/
 Implementation in PMSIS, with autotiler, by reusing example provided in sdk.
 As sdk example is with 'int' matrix element, a modified basic kernel MatAdd16 is created with 'unsigned short' as a matrix element.
 Multiplication with autotiler is not provided, as the approach would be very similar.

-## iii : Convolution [TODO]
+## iii : Convolution
+Convolution usage required in (iii) is added to 'mat_mult' application (ii).

 ### 2020_gap8/mat_conv/
-Standalone custom implementation.
+Standalone custom implementation without using autotiler.

 ## iv